ckarwin/COSI/Data_Challenge_Home/README.md

 ## Best Practices for Adding New Sources <br />
 * New sources should be added to Source_Library. <br />
-* Use Source_Library/crab as a template to follow. <br />
+* Use Source_Library/crab as a template to follow.
+See the MEGAlib cosima documentation for more details regarding the inputs. <br />
 * Define a directory for the source using its simple name (i.e. src_name).
 The same name must be used for all files in the directory. <br />
 * At minimum the source directory needs to contain a source file (src_name.source) and a spectral file (src_name.dat).
 In the future it may also include a light curve file and a polarization file. <br />
-* Use the crab files as a template.
-See the MEGAlib cosima documentation for more details regarding the inputs.
 * The source also needs to be added to master_source_list.txt in Source_Library.
 * Alternatively, send me the source name, position, and spectra, and I can add it to the library.
-* Please contact me for any questions.

 ## Data Challenge Notes <br />
 **Data Challenge 1:** A brief summary of the first data challenge is available [here](https://drive.google.com/file/d/1WrsmxetrJrecISzIw8xCkFxOzFGMnNjx/view?usp=sharing) (please request access if needed).